nextflow-io/cwl2nxf/README.md

 -----------
 * Parsing of CWL v1.0 documents.
 * Basic scatter support
-* Support of 'runtime' JS evaluation
+* Support of 'runtime' and limited supported for 'inputs' JS evaluation
 * secondaryFiles
 * Conditional commandline inclusion.
 	* In CWL if an input is null it is excluded from the commandline